kristianmandrup/json-schema-to-graphql-types-decorated/src/schema/object/Object.md

 # ObjectSchema

-`ObjectSchema` resolves an `object` or a full schema.
+`ObjectSchema` resolves an `object` or a full `schema`.

-- validate it is a valid object
+- validate it is a valid JSON schema `object`
+- If full schema: normalize `required` list of schema properties into each individual property
--
+- create and resolve properties

 ## Validate